Need help? We are available to speak to you 7 days a weekRead More

 • Seek legal assistance: With our comprehensive understanding of the Australian immigration law framework, our lawyers can offer guidance that is specific to your situation.

 • Review & appeal process: You often have the right to appeal a visa refusal decision.
-This process usually involves the Administrative Appeals Tribunal (AAT), who will evaluate your case to determine if the refusal was in accordance with the legal standards.
+This process usually involves the Administrative Review Tribunal (ART), who will evaluate your case to determine if the refusal was in accordance with the legal standards.
 This phase allows the presentation of new evidence or clarification of any misunderstandings that might have contributed to the original refusal.

 • Timeliness & preparation: Acting swiftly is vital in the appeals process, as decisions regarding visa refusals usually carry strict deadlines for submitting appeals or review requests.
 We can assist in ensuring that all necessary documents and arguments are prepared and submitted timely.